Shared-care in haemodialysis

 What if I do something wrong?

-The staff in the unit will still be checking things even if you are fully self-caring, but if you think you have made a mistake just call one of them and they will be pleased to help you.
+The staff in the Dialysis Unit will still be checking things, even if you are fully self-caring.
+If you think you have made a mistake call one of them, they will be pleased to help you.

 How will I learn?

 All staff can be involved in teaching you the aspects of dialysis you have chosen to learn about.
-We know people can learn at different speeds, so the pace will really be set by you.
-There is also a booklet for you to complete, please ask the nurse in charge of your care for a copy.
+We know people learn at different speeds, so the pace will be set by you.
+There is also a booklet for you to complete, please ask the nurse-in-charge of your care for a copy.

-Please be aware that some of the video content on the Sharing Haemodialysis Care web site refers to aspects of care that may not be provided by East Kent Hospitals.
-Please discuss any concerns you may have with the unit nurses.
+Please be aware that some of the video content on the Sharing Haemodialysis Care web site refers to care that East Kent Hospitals may not provide.
+Please discuss any concerns you have with the unit nurses.

 What if I’m trained, but on a particular day just do not feel up to it?

 Speak to the staff in your unit.
-They will be happy to take over any aspects of your treatment that you may not feel up to doing until you once again feel able to do so.
+They will be happy to take over any aspects of your treatment that you may not feel up to doing until you feel able again.

-Please speak to any member of staff if you wish to know more about this.
+Please speak to any member of unit staff if you wish to know more about shared-care.

 Can I dialyse at home?